 802.11bd defines repetitive transmission of NON_NGV 10 MHz PPDU.
 This mode allows transmitter to repeat NON_NGV 10 MHz PPDU transmission up to three times, where the gap between each two repetitions is SIFS time.
 This feature guarantees interoperability with legacy devices and can enable 802.11bd devices to collect time diversity from repetitive reception.

-This modification may extend communication range of legacy NON_NGV 10 MHz PPDU to 802.11bd devices, which may affect coexistence with neighboring legacy devices.
+This modification may extend communication range of legacy NON_NGV 10 MHz PPDU to 802.11bd and 802.11p devices.
+This may affect coexistence with neighboring legacy devices as repetition transmission duration is longer.
+The impact is mitigated through upper layer control of number of repetition based on traffic density.

-Coexistence outside of the ITS band

-While 802.11bd devices are intended to operate in the ITS band under ITS regulations, it is also possible for 802.11bd to operate outside of the ITS band.

-Coexistence with Non-802.11 systems

-For 802.11bd operation in the 60 GHz frequency band, 802.11bd devices use the same CCA rules as defined in 20.5.4.2.2 [4] (which corresponds to 802.11ad).

-Coexistence with 802.11 systems

-802.11bd devices working on 60 GHz frequency band reuse the 802.11ad PPDU format without change to guarantee coexistence with other 802.11 devices working on 60 GHz frequency band.
+Definitions

+OCB: outside the context of a basic service set, is a mode of operation in which a STA is not a member of a basic service set (BSS) and does not utilize IEEE 802.11 authentication, association, or data confidentiality services.

+ITS: Intelligent transportation system

+NGV: Next Generation V2X

+NON_NGV_10: Non-NGV 10 MHz format, is the PPDU format as specified in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) for 10 MHz channel spacing.

 References

 [1] P802.11bd D1.0